Top freelance consultant sections that make the best resume

 - Reverse-chronological resume format;

-- Functional resume format;
+- Functional skills-based resume format;

-- Hybrid (or Combination) resume format;
+- Combination (or Hybrid) resume format.

-Freelance Consultant Resume Summary best practices
+Freelance Consultant Resume Formatting Checklist

 To take it a step further, check out how your resume can stand out without leaning too much on the creative side.